DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

     - Smoothing repetitions: Used in smoothing the connection of basal and apical region.
 Amount of smoothing repetitions each with a wider node selection (all neighbours of previous selection are selected)
 5. Select approach\
     5.1.
 In Panel 'Geometric ventricle reconstrucion pipeline press button 'Select approach'\
     5.2.
-In pop-up window choose approach from drop-down menu and confirm with 'OK'
+In pop-up window choose approach from drop-down menu and confirm with 'OK'\
+    \
+    Change the valve modeling approach.
 ## Run pipeline
-Select all ventricles and either run all steps with the button Quick reconstruction or do the following steps for a more comprehensive execution of the pipeline:
+Select all ventricle objects and either run all steps with the button 'Quick reconstruction' in the panel 'Geometric ventricle reconstruction pipeline' or do the following steps for a more comprehensive execution of the pipeline:
 1. Remove basal region\
-Press button 'Remove basal region' !!! description
+    1.1.
+Press button 'Remove basal region' in the panel 'Geometric ventricle reconstruction pipeline'\
+    \
+    This removes all vertices above the z-value for a reference ventricle.
+The vertices of the other ventricle object with identical indices to the deleted one in the reference are also deleted.
+The upper edge loop is smoothed such that all its vertices lay on the same xy-plane.
+Lastly the ventricle objects are shifted along the z-axis such that all xy-planes match with the reference ventricle xy-plane.
 2. Create basal region\
-!!!
+    2.1.
+Press button 'Create basal region' in the panel 'Geometric ventricle reconstruction pipeline'\
+    \
+    This creates a reference basal region used for all ventricle objects.
+For that first the valve indices and a support structure are added to a copy of the reference ventricle.
+Then the Poisson surface reconstruction is applied to the vertices to create a surface object from all vertices.
+After that the object is remeshed and the apical region is removed while smoothing the lower edge loop of the resulting basal region.
 3. Connect basal and apical parts\
-!!!
+    3.1.
+Press button 'Connect basal and apical regions' in the panel 'Geometric ventricle reconstruction pipeline'\
+    \
+    This creates a copy of the reference basal region for all apical region ventricle objects and connects them with the looptools_bridge function from the Blender addon Looptools.
+Since this connection creates long quadrangular faces, the faces need to be split using an insetting algorithm leading to faces where the deviation of edge lengths are reduced.
+After that the faces are triangulated and smoothed.
+These processes are done for the reference ventricle object first and then copied to the other ventricles.
 4. Add atrium, aorta and valves\
-!!!
+    4.1.
+Press button 'Add atrium, aorta and valves' in the panel 'Geometric ventricle reconstruction pipeline'\
+    \
+    This copies objects for aorta, atrium, mitral and aortic valve found in the Blender-project and scales, rotates and positions them at their respective places.
 ## Export files
 Select all files to export in Blender.
 File→Export→.STL→
 - tick ASCII checkbox
 - Batch Mode Object
-- tick selection Only checkbox
+- tick selection nnly checkbox
 - keep the other options at default
-- Leave name empty\
+- leave name empty\
 →export STL
 ## Optional: Visualization of distance to original
 During the usage of the pipeline the longitudinal shift is saved as a variable bound to the respective object (ventricle 0 ...
 X).
 The user has to re-import the raw data and rename it to 'ref_obj'.
 While the reconstructed object is selected pressing the button 'Color minimal distance to raw object' will compute the minimal distance from each face-center of the reconstructed ventricle to any face-center of the reference object resulting in a 3d-representation of the Hausdorff distance (https://cgm.cs.mcgill.ca/~godfried/teaching/cg-projects/98/normand/main.html).
 The faces of the object are then colored with the distances which are normalized with the maximum value resulting in a scale from 0 to 1 (blue→white→red).
 To view the colors select 'Material Preview' in Blender (top right in 3D Viewport).